What is knee pain?

 Any of the ligaments or tendons that surround your knee joint, as well as the bones, the cartilage that constitutes the joint itself, can be damaged during a knee injury.
 The following are some of the most prevalent knee injuries:

-And ACL injury is a tear in the anterior cruciate ligament, which is one of four ligaments that link the shinbone to the thigh bone.
-ACL injuries are more frequent in athletes who play basketball, volleyball, football or other sports that involve quick changes in direction.
+An ACL injury is a tear in the anterior cruciate ligament, which is one of four ligaments that link the shinbone to the thigh bone.
+It is more common in athletes who play basketball, volleyball, football or other sports that involve quick changes in direction.
+Symptoms to look out for include a loud “pop” in the knee, severe pain and rapid swelling.
+Minor tears may heal with non-surgical treatment methods but ACL surgery is usually recommended in Singapore to treat a full tear as this will help to restore mobility, range of motion and function of the knee joint to help you regain quality of life.

 During falls or accidents, the bones of the knee, especially the kneecap (patella), can be fractured.
 Furthermore, those whose bones have been compromised by osteoporosis might occasionally experience a knee fracture from falling.